Board of Directors – Executive Committee

 Neal Keohane rejoined the Special Ops Survivors Board in 2014 bringing an extensive business and volunteer background that includes several years previously serving with Special Ops Survivors, circa 2003.
 (The organization was known as the United Warrior Survivor Foundation at that time.)
 Neal’s career in the private sector included executive level positions in the investment banking sector including senior positions with Merrill Lynch and Morgan Stanley, where he held the position of First Vice President of Investments.
 While at Morgan Stanley, he and his business partner managed over $300 million in assets.

 After Neal stepped away from the investment banking sector, he took an executive business development role with an international trading company primarily operating in China.
 Over the past 16 plus years Neal has dedicated his time and energy to volunteer work primarily with Special Ops Survivors.
-He has also spent time serving his community by mentoring children and young adults with special needs from an inner city while also coaching the school???s football and power lifting teams.
-Neal resides in Lakeville, Massachusetts with his wife Xing and their beloved border collie / lab mix.
+He has also spent time serving his community by mentoring children and young adults with special needs from an Inner city.
+He also was an assistant Freshman football coach and assistant coach for a prolific powerlifting team that had state, regional, national and world champions.
+Neal Resides in Lakeville, Massachusetts with his wife Xing and their beloved border collie / lab mix.